Do you know an Unguided path makes one a storyteller? Yes, It does, and Dharamkot Himachal Pradesh did.

 This is my list of must-visit cafes in Lower Dharamkot.

-Cafes don’t need an intro and especially Dharamkot cafes what I feel.
-Therefore, listing down the name of cafes if anyone would like to check out during their visit and wondering about any places to eat and chill.
+I feel that cafes don’t need an intro, especially Dharamkot cafes.
+Therefore, listing down the name of restaurants if anyone would like to check out during their visit and wondering about places to eat and chill.

 Let’s hike to Upper Dharamkot now –